SourMesen/Mesen/Docs/content/debugging/Debugger.md

 These options configure which portions of the code is copied into the clipboard when copying code from the code window.

+### Layout Options ###

+* **Split View**: Displays 2 separate code windows side-by-side.
+* **Vertical Layout**: Moves the location of the label and function lists to improve space utilization on larger screens.

 ### Misc.
 Options ###

 * **Hide Pause Icon**: When enabled, the pause icon that is normally shown whenever execution is paused will be hidden.
 * **Draw Partial Frame**: When enabled, the emulator's main window will display the current partially-drawn frame instead of the last complete frame.
 * **Show previous frame behind current**: When enabled along with `Draw Partial Frame`, the previous frame's data will be shown behind the current frame.

+* **Keep active statement in the center**: When enabled, the code window will always put the current statement in the center whenever it updates (causing it to scroll on every step).
+When disabled, the code window will only scroll the code when necessary.
-* **Refresh watch while running**: When enabled, the watch window will continuously refresh itself while the emulation is running (instead of only updating when the execution breaks)
+* **Refresh UI while running**: When enabled, the watch window and the CPU/PPU status will be updated continuously while the emulation is running (instead of only updating when the execution breaks)

 ## How To: Edit Code ##